 13 km ascending from Darcha

-Deepak Tal is a small man-made lake.
-It’s the first lake you will witness and one of the most beautiful picturesque lake with crystal clear water.
-And one could not resist himself to take a picture of this beautiful landscape.
+Deepak Tal or Patseo Lake is a small man-made lake.
+It is the first lake you will witness on this highway and one of the most beautiful picturesque lake with crystal clear water that one could not resist himself to take a picture of this beautiful landscape.

 You can enjoy your breakfast and a cup of tea just aside this lake.
 Camping on the lake side is available here.